austinjames95/CTPETRTSTRUCT/README.md

 ## Overview

-This project supports the visualization and analysis of PET (Positron Emission Tomography) and RTDOSE data from DICOM files.
+This project supports the visualization and analysis of PET and RTDOSE data from DICOM files.
 It includes features for PET-Dose overlay visualization, hotspot analysis, and activity profiling across slices.

 ---